 To see the number of EESA evaluation holders, hover your mouse over each country.

-Numbers reflect completed evaluations where the country of origin was identified from January 2007 to the present and are updated monthly.
+Numbers reflect completed evaluations where the country of origin was identified from January 2007 to the present and are updated quarterly.